Skip to main content

 This mandatory argument specifies the user-access role required for successful authorization.
 Users can log in with only one user-access role at a time.

-1. VISIBLE- Users with this role can only view certain information but cannot execute any commands or make any changes.
+1. READ- Users with this role can only view certain information but cannot execute any commands or make any changes.

-2. OBSERVER- Has the privilege to only view the stack, app, listener and delete self membership from the stack/app/listener wherever membership is given.
+2. READ_WRITE- Has the privilege to only view the stack, app, listener and delete self membership from the stack/app/listener wherever membership is given.

-3. MEMBER- Has the privilege to perform operations (add, edit and delete) on the stack, app, listener, and delete self membership from the stack/app/listener wherever membership is given.
+3. ADMIN- Has the privilege to perform operations (add, edit and delete) on the stack, app, listener, and delete self membership from the stack/app/listener wherever membership is given.

 5. disable_report